carlos-santiago-2017/InsideTheMachine/README.md

 All computers consist of at least three fundamental types of structures needed to carry out the read-modify-write sequence:

 - Storage.
-- Arithmetic Logic Unit (ALU)
+- Arithmetic Logic Unit (**ALU**)
 - Bus.

-The data enters the ALU from a special storage area, but where does the code stream come from?
+The data enters the **ALU** from a special storage area, but where does the code stream come from?
-One might imagine that it comes from the keypad of some person standing at the computer and entering a sequence of instructions, each of which is then transmitted to the code input port of the ALU, or perhaps that the code stream is a prerecorded list of instructions that is fed into the ALU, one instruction at a time, by some manual or automated mechanism.
+One might imagine that it comes from the keypad of some person standing at the computer and entering a sequence of instructions, each of which is then transmitted to the code input port of the **ALU**, or perhaps that the code stream is a prerecorded list of instructions that is fed into the ALU, one instruction at a time, by some manual or automated mechanism.
 Figure 1-3 depicts the code stream as a prerecorded list of instructions that is stored in a special storage area just like the data stream, and modern computers do store the code stream in just such manner.

 ![Screen Shot 2020-05-31 at 19 39 09](https://user-images.githubusercontent.com/24994818/83366707-76092280-a376-11ea-87d7-9dc5da2c0568.png)